- Health Insurance

 *** ATI Fees for Nursing Assessment Technologies Institute L.L.C

 Tuition and fees for all credit courses are the same whether offered by the Day Division or by the Division of Continuing Education (DCE) during the evenings and on weekends.
 Costs for non-credit courses vary.
 For information about tuition and fees for credit courses, contact the Business Office.

 Massachusetts General Law (Chapter 23) requires that any student registered for 9 or more credits must be enrolled in a health insurance plan.
 The Commonwealth of Massachusetts requires you to submit your health insurance information to the College via online electronic submission.
-Please log onto: https://www.commonwealthstudent.com
+Please log onto: www.gallagherstudent.com/RCC

 Students who are taking fewer than nine credits at Roxbury Community College are not required to enroll in the health insurance plan.

-If you enroll for the fall semester, you have until October 31st to complete the health insurance waiver process.
-Students who enroll for the spring semester have until February 28th.
+If you enroll for the fall semester, you have until November 2nd to complete the health insurance waiver process.
+Students who enroll for the spring semester have until March 4th.
 Failure to waive the health insurance charge by the approved deadline will result in the insurance charges remaining on your bill.
 Students who do not have a qualified health insurance plan are required to enroll in the Massachusetts Community College Health Insurance Plan.
 This plan covers health services outside of the College.